Dmitrijv/fend19-backend-project/README.md

 }
 ```

-If a post is later edited the process of wrapping new liens in to < p > tags has to be reversed before body text can be filled in the input form.
+If a post is later edited, the process of wrapping new lines into < p > tags has to be reversed before body text can be filled in the input form.
 This is done by using simple_html_dom library.

 ```php
 public static function fromParagraphHtmlToString($html) {